draios/sysdig-container-ecosystem/README.md

 An abstract definition of a standard "container", allowing an ecosystem of technologies to support a standard container with potentially multiple, interchangeable runtime implementations

 * **Docker open source**
-  * [Open Container spec](https://github.com/appc/spec): open industry standard for container runtimes; supported by Docker, CoreOS, and most industry leaders; backed by the [Open Container Initiative (OCI)](http://www.opencontainers.org/) (run by the Linux Foundation); currently absorbing CoreOS'’'s AppC standard
+  * [Open Container spec](https://github.com/appc/spec): open industry standard for container runtimes; supported by Docker, CoreOS, and most industry leaders; backed by the [Open Container Initiative (OCI)](http://www.opencontainers.org/) (run by the Linux Foundation); currently absorbing CoreOS's AppC standard

 * **CoreOS open source**
   * [AppC](https://github.com/appc/spec) (deprecated): CoreOS is now supporting the OCI